James N. Pidcock

-He was a cousin of Alvah A. Clark, who represented the same district from 1877 to 1881.
+Early life

-Early life and career
+James Nelson Pidcock was born on February 8, 1836, in Whitehouse Station, Hunterdon County, New Jersey.
+He attended district schools and Lebanon Grammar School in Lebanon.

-Born in the Whitehouse Station section of Readington Township, New Jersey, Pidcock attended the district schools and Lebanon Grammar School, Lebanon, New Jersey.
+Career

-He engaged in civil engineering 1850–1857, and engaged in agricultural pursuits and was also a dealer in livestock after 1857.
-He served as member of the New Jersey Senate from Hunterdon County, New Jersey from 1877 to 1880, and served as delegate to the Democratic National Conventions in 1884 and 1888.
+From 1850 to 1857, he worked in civil engineering.
+He engaged in agricultural pursuits and was also a dealer in livestock after 1857.

-Congress
+In 1873, Pidcock ran for the New Jersey Senate, but lost.
+From 1877 to 1880, he served as member of the New Jersey Senate from Hunterdon County.
+He served as delegate to the Democratic National Conventions in 1884 and 1888.

 Pidcock was elected as a Democrat to the Forty-ninth and Fiftieth Congresses, serving in office from March 4, 1885 – March 3, 1889, but was not a candidate for renomination in 1888.